Zorleni

 Zorleni is a commune in Vaslui County, Western Moldavia, Romania.
 It is composed of four villages: Dealu Mare, Popeni, Simila and Zorleni.
 Bujoreni Monastery is located within this commune, east of Zorleni.

+History

+Zorleni was formed after June 2, 1602 when the publican Andrei Kiriac received as a gift from Irimia Vodă the place called Siliștea Zorileni to make a village there.